Particular/docs.particular.net/samples/outbox/sqltransport-nhpersistence/sample.md

 Finally the messages in the Outbox are pushed to their destinations.
 The timeout message gets stored in NServiceBus timeout store and is sent back to the saga after requested delay of 5 seconds.

 ## How it works

-All the data manipulations happen atomically because SQL Server 2008 and later allows multiple (but not overlapping) instances of `SqlConnection` to enlist in one `TransactionScope` without the need to escalate to DTC.
-The SQL Server manages these transactions like they were one `SqlTransaction`.
+All the data manipulations happen atomically because SQL Server 2008 and later allows multiple (but not overlapping) instances of `SqlConnection` to enlist in a single `TransactionScope` without the need to escalate to DTC.
+The SQL Server manages these transactions like they were just one `SqlTransaction`.